KenanJones/206Lab1/README.md

 # CPS206
-this is the first lab.
-Uses JTextArea and JBoxLayout
+This is the first lab.
+Uses a JFrame to implement keyListener, uses grabFocus, which you are not supposed to do.